cromiecodes/cromiecodes/README.md

 <br />

-Hi ☺︎︎ I'm [Haley Cromer](https://linkedin.com/in/haleycromer/), a passionate video journalist 🎥and Web3 👾personality 👱🏼‍♀️ with a paassion for decentralization 🔓.
-I am currently working with L3A Protocol ⚛️ and am hoping to learn more about PostgreSQL 🐘 and GraphQL 📈 as we perfect our Open-Source 🌏 Analytical Query❔Tool 🛠️
+Hi ☺︎︎ I'm [Haley Cromer](https://linkedin.com/in/haleycromer/), a passionate video journalist 🎥and Web3 🌐
+personality 👱🏼‍♀️ with a paassion for decentralization 🔓.
+I am currently working with L3A Protocol ⚛️ and am hoping to learn more about PostgreSQL 🐘 and GraphQL 📈 as we perfect our Open-Source 🌏 Analytical Query❔Tool 🛠️.

 I'm an open-source enthusiast 🤩 and maintainer 🔗.
 I have learned 📝 a lot from the open-source community 🏘️ and I love ❤️ how much our technology ⚙️ has advanced through collaboration 🤝 and knowledge 📲 sharing 👥.

+In the past I have worked 📄 on the people 👩🏼‍💼 side of many projects 📽️ and communities, but was never motivated to jump in and see 👀 how the technology 👾 really works 📳🔁 Now, I am excited to dive deeper into tech 🤖 and maybe even get my hands 🤲🏻 dirty with code 🔐
   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />